jespen/studioclay/SHOP_SETUP.md

 - URL reference parameter for direct links
 - API data fetching for page refreshes

+## Step 8: Admin Dashboard Integration

+The shop admin components are integrated into the admin dashboard:

+1. **Product Management**:
+   - Accessible from the admin dashboard navigation
+   - Lists all products with status, price, and availability
+   - Products can be published/unpublished with a checkbox
+   - Create, edit, and delete product functionality

+2. **Order Management**:
+   - Accessible from the admin dashboard via "Beställningar" link
+   - Shows all art orders with status, payment info, and customer details
+   - View detailed information including payment status
+   - Access to invoice PDF via built-in viewer
+   - Contact customers directly from the interface
+   - Update order status (confirmed, processing, completed, cancelled)

 ## Art Order Data Structure

 The `art_orders` table stores: